Admittedly, many of us at Nino’s love fried foods. We hate to say it, but we do.

 To egg or not to egg.
 That is the question.

 Many tempura recipes use eggs, either whole, yolks or just the whites.
-As the BEST tempura is light and crisp, I avoid using products in the batter that make the final product chewy and less crisp.
-Therefore, I use a low-gluten flour and only use egg whites, which I beat until frothy before adding my flour, water and salt.
+As the BEST tempura is light and crisp, we avoid using products in the batter that make the final product chewy and less crisp.
+Therefore, we use a low-gluten flour and only use egg whites, which we beat until frothy before adding my flour, water and salt.